jklappenbach/cajeta/DESIGN.md

 - Annotations
   - Like Java, have a version of annotations that act as markers
     - Example: Spring @Components, which are automatically instantiated by the Spring Framework
-  - Also feature injection annotation classes with the ability to inject llvm IR with the following strategy:
+  - Also feature injection annotation types with the ability to inject llvm IR with the following strategy:
     - When injection annotation is detected,
       - The implementation annotation class will be JIT compiled
       - Directly executed as part of the compilation process